Homemade Cookies and Cream Ice Cream

 - In a cold bowl, whisk together milk and sugar until sugar is dissolved.
 Stir in heavy cream and vanilla.

-- Pour into ice cream maker’s freezer bowl.
-Let it run for about 20 minutes (or according to your machine’s manufacturer instructions.)
+- Pour mixture into ice cream maker’s freezer bowl.
+Let it churn for about 20 minutes (or according to your machine’s manufacturer instructions.)

-- Add in the chopped Oreos and keep it running for another 5-10 minutes or until ice cream is thick and creamy.
+- Add in the chopped Oreos and keep churning for another 5-10 minutes or until mixture is thick and creamy.
 If your machine’s instructions vary for add-ins, please follow those instructions instead.

 - Use rubber spatula to transfer ice cream to a freezable container.
-Cover airtight and place in freezer about 2 hours to completely firm up.
+Cover airtight and place in freezer about 2 hours to set up firmly.